alexlarsson/early-service-example/README.md

     Mar 28 10:39:18 localhost early-service[432]: 7
     # Only the version started from the root filesystem is now running.

-It's meant to be that you will have some minimal service that runs in the initrd that does as little as possible, and passes it's state to the fully featured services running from the root filesystem.
+It's intended that you will have some minimal service that runs in the initrd that does as little as possible, and passes it's state to the fully featured services running from the root filesystem.
 The initrd version should only be running for a few seconds at most.

 ## Commands available on UNIX domain socket